MidnightsFX/Valheim_Armory/ValheimArmory/README.md

   * 2H Warhammers (Maces but bigger)
   * Better VFX for weapons
   * New spear alternatives
+  * Eitr using weapons (magic weapons)

-  If there is something you'd like me to work on vote for it [here](https://poll-maker.com/poll4772706xc1794073-148)!
+   Help me decide what to work on by [voting](https://linkto.run/p/EY5YFUA2) on new content!
 </details>

 ---